Pipetto-crypto/androBox/README.md

 update-bins - Update all the scripts inside the proot

-install_dxvk - Install DXVK in all available wineprefixes, only for Turnip compatible Adreno GPUs
+install_dxvk - Install DXVK in all available wineprefixes, only for Turnip compatible Adreno GPUs and for box86/64

 remove_dxvk - Remove DXVK from all available wineprefixes